mjuarezm/wfpadtools/README.md

 WFPadTools
 ==========

-The wfpad module implements the WFPadTools Tor pluggable transport.
+The WFPadTools framework is a framework implemented as an Obfsproxy Pluggable Transport to develop lin-padding-based website fingerprinting strategies in Tor.
+It was forked from the obfsproxy master branch at the torproject git.

 [![Build Status](https://drone.io/bitbucket.org/mjuarezm/obfsproxy_wfpadtools/status.png)](https://drone.io/bitbucket.org/mjuarezm/obfsproxy_wfpadtools/latest)

-This module implements WFPadTools, a framework to develop link-padding-based website fingerprinting countermeasures in Tor.
 It implements a framing layer for the Tor protocol that allows to add cover traffic and provides a set of primitives that can be used to implement more specific anti-website fingerprinting strategies.

 To use this framework, developers can extend the WFPadTransport, WFPadClient and WFPadServer classes included in this module and use their methods to